zhan4429/cs116_ctf/team22_report.md

 ## What Would You Do Differently For Next Time?
 - (Joel) I definitely would search for more available tools!
 Yucheng introduced me to Gobuster to find the available files, so I'm curious to know what other tools there are.
 I also so I spent of lot of unnecessary time by overcomplicating things, when in reality they were a lot simpler (like decrypting multiple times in a row).
 For the future, I'd probably go with my gut instinct to try simple things first before making it more complicated.
-I also wish that I'd be able to do this in person!
-More of a personal
-  thing: While online is great for remote students, I'd love to be able to work in-person with folks tackling the same problems.
-I think it changes the dynamic and makes it more fun!
-I'd be interested in doing more of these to practice
+More of a personal thing: I also would love to be able to do this in person!
+While online is great for remote students, I'd love to be able to work in-person with folks tackling the same problems.
+I think it changes the dynamic and makes it more fun and collaborative.

 ```